 Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

-We stepped into a sun-lit, hundred-meter wide square surrounded by two- and three-story buildings.
+We stepped into a sun-lit square surrounded by two- and three-story buildings.
 An alley on its far-end side led deeper into the garrison.

 We walked to a building on our right, climbed two flights of stairs and reached a wooden blue door at the end of a long dark corridor.